iAgentPro/iAgent-Protocol/README.md

 Node JS is a prerequisite, and the software won't work withoutt it.
 [Download Node JS](https://nodejs.org/en/download), install it on your computer, and reset.
 You can then proceed with the installation.

 Start by obtaining keys from OpenAI API and Twitter API.
-Twitter API is free but for OpenAI you'll need to fund your account with at least $5 worth of tokens for a substantial amount of tweets.
+Twitter API is free but for OpenAI you'll need to fund your account with tokens for a substantial amount of tweets.

 ---